Moonshine kills at least 94 in India city slum

-Police have arrested five people in connection with the deaths in a western neighbourhood of the city, on the west coast of India, which started on Wednesday.
+Police have arrested five people in connection with the deaths in a western neighborhood of the city, on the west coast of India, which started on Wednesday.

 “More than 150 have consumed this alcohol.
 The death toll may rise,” said Dhananjay Kulkarni, Mumbai’s deputy police commissioner, adding that eight police officials had been suspended for suspected negligence.